Productivity Challenge 2015 Begins!

 This is how I got started in Santa Clarita, California nine years ago, and now I’m doing the same thing in Santa Barbara.
 This has led to massive exposure in both cities, and opportunities to be a part of groups and projects that continue to help me build my business.
 You can do the same thing if you’re willing to take the time and make the effort on a consistent basis.

 Day 11 – Leverage your voice when it comes to building your list and increasing your credibility and visibility.
 When we simply write email messages and social media posts to our prospects we remain flat and one dimensional.
 By allowing others to hear our voice, with all of its inflections and mood, this fleshes us out and we are preceived in a much different way.
 I use Instant Teleseminar for this purpose and have done more than ten thousand hours of recordings over the past nine years.
 You may hear my most recent recording at Ask Connie Anything.
+I also host two podcasts that are available on iTunes.

 Let us know where we may hear your voice, whether it is on your podcast, a teleseminar, a webinar, or somewhere else.